-- 3.1.
-This Policy applies to all Employees and is aimed at enabling them, without jeopardizing their legal position, to report Alleged Irregularities. - 3.2 This Policy is not intended for Employees wishing to make complaints of a personal nature.
-Such complaints must always be discussed with the Employee's direct manager. - 3.3 The possibility to report under this Policy is restricted to reports about Alleged Irregularities.
-Reports about any other fact or issue will be set aside by the Company, except when the protection of the Company's vital interests or the safeguarding of the physical or moral integrity of the Employee is at stake.
+3.1.
+This Policy applies to all Employees and is aimed at enabling them, without jeopardizing their legal position, to report Alleged Irregularities.

+3.2 This Policy is not intended for Employees wishing to make complaints of a personal nature.
+Such complaints must always be discussed with the Employee's direct manager.

+3.3 The possibility to report under this Policy is restricted to reports about Alleged Irregularities.
+The Company, except when the protection of the Company's vital interests or the safeguarding of the physical or moral integrity of the Employee is at stake, will set reports about any other fact or issue aside.